xonoxitron/cordova-plugin-tapticengine/README.md

 ## Description
 This plugin allows developer to manage Taptic Engine feedback of supported Apple devices.
-With a simple call to the "TapticEngine" object vibration can be performed.
+With a simple call to the "TapticEngine" object, vibration can be performed.

 ## Supported Devices (Apple)
 - iPhone 6S